pavelgar/Mini-PL_interpreter/README.md

 #### In scanner

-Upon noticing an invalid token/character the scanner rejects it and returns a `SCAN_ERROR` token instead while also reporting the inconsistency as a `Program.Error();`
+Upon noticing an invalid/unexpected character the scanner rejects that character and returns a `SCAN_ERROR` token instead.
+The scanner also reports the inconsistency using `Program.Error();` with a user-friendly message.
+It continues to parse the characters after reporting the error.

 #### In parser

+Parser defines a `ParseError` which is thrown if the next token is unexpected or if a statement boundary is missing/unexpected.
+This stops the execution of the program.

 #### In semantic analyzer